jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 ### Strong Speedup/Weak Efficiency Plots

 The algorithm struggles to scale effectively as more threads are used.
 Speedup and efficiency drop quickly, especially when using more than 8 threads, regardless of the input size.
-This suggests that the current parallelization approach may not be well-suited for managing a large number of threads efficiently.
+This suggests that the current parallelization approach may not be well-suited.
 Larger input sizes perform better at first, showing higher speedup and efficiency, which indicates that the algorithm works best when each thread has more work to do.
 This minimizes the effect of communication overhead.
 However, even with larger input sizes, the benefits of adding more threads quickly decrease as the thread count rises.

 ![comm_permuted_strong_speedup](../Graphs/GraphsColumnSort/comm_permuted_strong_speedup.png)
 ![comm_permuted_weak_efficiency](../Graphs/GraphsColumnSort/comm_permuted_weak_efficiency.png)